allthingslinux/code-of-conduct/README.md

 Do not try to take advantage of 'loopholes' in the rules.

 These guidelines will continue to evolve over time.
-This means we may take action against a user or content that violates the spirit of these guidelines when we encounter a new threat or harm that is not explicitly covered in the current version.
+This means we may take action against a Member or content that violates the spirit of these guidelines when we encounter a new threat or harm that is not explicitly covered in the current version.

 We will always make our best effort to notify you when we update these guidelines, but it is up to you to follow the spirit of them: keep Discord safe and a place for everyone to belong.
 Thanks for doing your part.